Jennifer Denson, Executive Director

 Liz Hurkes, Vice President

-I’ve been in the PNW for 16 years, but am originally from North Dakota.
+I’ve been in the PNW for 16 years, and am originally from North Dakota.
 I became a Burrito Brigade dabbler during a time when I was obsessed with burritos and couldn’t believe that there was an organization in Eugene that was obsessed with burritos, too, and in a really great way.
-I finally became a regular last fall after moving back to Eugene.
+I finally became a regular in 2019.
 Making hundreds of burritos with a group of people is a great social activity, but handing them out with dignity and connecting to the community is even better.
 And now it’s gone beyond with food rescue efforts and pantries.
 I’m excited to be here, and to see what is in our future.

 Asher Kramerberry, Secretary